 Over the last decade, Zambia sustained a favourable rate of economic growth, which averaged 7.4% between 2005 and 2014.
-Economic performance in the medium term is expected to remain strong.
+Economic performance in the medium term is expected to remain

+According to the population projections from the 2010 census conducted by the Central Statistics Office (CSO) for 2017 World Bank data strong.
 Growth was around 4.3% in 2018 and is expected to be around 4.7% in 2019.
-With regards to public resources, over the past three years, Government revenues have averaged 18% of GDP, a little below the average for SSA 5).
+With regards to public resources, over the past three years, Government revenues have averaged 18% of GDP, a little below the average for SSA ).
 The 2014 Global Monitoring Report on Education recommends that governments should secure at least 20% from taxes in order to ensure sufficient support for education.